Felicity Heavin

 PIE-OT Facilitator

-I completed my Bachelor of Science in Occupational Therapy at the University of Galway, Ireland & later completed a Masters in Advanced Healthcare Practice at University of Limerick, Ireland.
-I have over 5 years of experience working as an OT in Ireland & Canada.
-In Ireland, I worked in acute care & inpatient older adult rehab.
+Sarah completed her Bachelor of Science in Occupational Therapy at the University of Galway, Ireland & later completed a Masters in Advanced Healthcare Practice at University of Limerick, Ireland.
+She has over 5 years of experience working as an OT in Ireland & Canada.
+In Ireland, she worked in acute care & inpatient older adult rehab.

-After completing the SEAS process in 2022, I moved to Vancouver and began working in a large acute hospital.
-I worked as a Clinical Resource Specialist in the older adult units and completed a program in Frontline Leadership.
-Through this experience, I gained valuable skills in leadership, teaching & conflict management.
-I have supervised 5 OT students and thoroughly enjoyed the experience of mentoring future OTs.
+After completing the SEAS process in 2022, Sarah moved to Vancouver and began working in a large acute hospital.
+She worked as a Clinical Resource Specialist in the older adult units and completed a program in Frontline Leadership.
+Through this experience, she gained valuable skills in leadership, teaching & conflict management.
+Sarah has supervised 5 OT students and thoroughly enjoyed the experience of mentoring future OTs.

-Since 2024, I have worked in Home Health and feel passionate about this area of practice.
-While working with a diverse population in downtown Vancouver, I continue to gain skills & experience in many areas of practice including seating, power mobility, pressure management & home adaptations.
+Since 2024, she has worked in Home Health and feel passionate about this area of practice.
+While working with a diverse population in downtown Vancouver, she continue to gain skills & experience in many areas of practice including seating, power mobility, pressure management & home adaptations.

-I am grateful for the wonderful work/life balance Canada offers.
-In my spare time I enjoy running, hiking, snowboarding & experiencing BC’s beautiful outdoors.
-I’m looking forward to working with Canada’s future OTs and helping them helping them prepare for the competency assessment
+Sarah is grateful for the wonderful work/life balance Canada offers.
+In her spare time, she enjoy running, hiking, snowboarding & experiencing BC’s beautiful outdoors.
+She is looking forward to working with Canada’s future OTs and helping them helping them prepare for the competency assessment

 Sue Fornell